AutoGameUI: Constructing High-Fidelity GameUI via Multimodal Correspondence Matching: GameUI Construction

 \subsubsection{Universal Data Protocol}

-Based on the estimated correspondences, we begin to construct GameUI by integrating the visual attributes of the elements in the UI design into the logic structure of the UX design.
-This process involves resizing the height and width of each node, updating text content, font, and color, and replacing image textures, etc. As depicted in Fig.~\ref{fig:protocols}, we introduce a universal protocol for data description and attribute integration.
+Based on the estimated correspondences, we construct GameUI by integrating the visual attributes of UI nodes into the UX nodes.
+This involves resizing nodes, updating text content, font, and color, and assigning image assets.
+To facilitate this integration, we introduce a universal protocol.

-The protocol is composed of two main components: language and compiler.
-The language defines a set of UI entities ranging from low-level to high-level semantics.
-Each entity is also characterized by a sequence of attributes that precisely describe common UI attributes such as position, rotation, scale, canvas anchor, opacity, image texture, text fonts, etc. The compiler is to create a parser that interprets the language into another programming language and enables execution across various platforms.
-We employ Antlr4\footnote[3]{\url{https://github.com/antlr/antlr4}}, a powerful parser generator to support multiple programming languages, including C++, C\#, Python, and TypeScript.
-Benefiting from Antlr4's capabilities, we can seamlessly adapt the protocol for mainstream game engines such as Unity and Unreal Engine (UE), as well as some digital content creation (DCC) software like Photoshop and Figma.
-To streamline the usage, we have developed accompanying plug-ins with embedded compilers to enable cross-platform applications.
+The protocol has two main components: language and compiler.
+The language defines node entities from low- to high-level semantics, each with attributes such as position, rotation, scale, anchor, opacity, image texture, and text font.
+The compiler parses this language into various programming languages, enabling cross-platform execution.
+We use Antlr4 \cite{antlr4}, a powerful parser generator that supports multiple languages, including C++, C\#, Python, and TypeScript.
+With Antlr4, our protocol can be adapted for game engines like Unity and Unreal Engine, as well as DCC software such as Photoshop and Figma.